yegonkim/CS492FinalProject/SpeakerVerification/README.md

 This creates a folder `preprocessed` that contains preprocessed data and metadata.
 Then, run `python train.py preprocessed model_saved`.
 The models will be saved under `model_saved/checkpoints`.

-We have already provided a pretrained model `model.pt`, which achieves 0.14 EER on the RAVDESS dataset.
+We have already provided a pretrained model `model.pt`, which achieves EER of 0.14 on the RAVDESS dataset.

 To perform speaker verification, import `inference`, and run
 ```